 Consistent with persistent differences in households, households that report being the type of people who spend and enjoy today have much larger spending response than those that report being the type who save.
 Table 9 Panel A shows that the self-reported spending types exhibit large violations of consumption smoothing; the self-reported saving types smooth consumption the week of arrival but still show a statistically significant spending response over the month following arrival that is about half the size of the self-reported spending types.
-In the week of arrival, saving types have an economically small and statistically insignificant increase in spending.
+In the week of arrival, saving types have an economically small and statistically insignificant increase in spending, spending types have a statistically significant and three times larger increase in spending.
 Over a month, the cumulative spending of spending types is estimated to be double that of saving types, but this difference is not statistically significant.